daytonaio/.github/profile/README.md

 Daytona is an enterprise-grade Development Environment Management platform that provides a secure, scalable, and standardized alternative to GitHub Codespaces under your control.
 Available in open source and enterprise editions, Daytona supports Dev Containers and integrates with any IDE or Git provider, with the enterprise version offering enhanced security and scalability features for large-scale organizations.

-## Highlights
+## Recent Highlights

-Here are some articles about our core features:
+Here are some articles about Daytona:

 - [What is Development Environment Management?](https://www.daytona.io/dotfiles/clarifying-cloud-development)
 - [Standardized Development Environments](https://www.daytona.io/dotfiles/embracing-standardized-development-environments)